Everything to Know About Head Lice

 How to prepare for lice treatments

 Dr. Barbara says dealing with head lice doesn't always mean a trip to the clinic.
 You can actually manage it at home.
-However, he does recommend touching base with your doctor first because there's a variety of medicines to consider.
+However, he does recommend touching base with your doctor first because there are a variety of medicines to consider.

 What kinds of lice treatments are effective?

 The CPS recommends products containing pyrethrins and permethrin, chemicals known as pediculicides, which are pesticides designed specifically for killing lice.
 These products are available most commonly as lice shampoo, which is applied to the scalp and hair, left to sit, and then rinsed out.
-The AAP, however, recently updated its guidelines due to the increasing resistance of lice in certain areas of the country to these products, as well as the addition of new products to the market.
+They can be used on kids as young as two months old.

-There are some treatments that are available in Canada but not the U.S., including isopropyl myristate 50%, sold under the brand name Resultz, a hair rinse that kills lice by dissolving the waxy exoskeleton of lice.
+In Canada, you can look for products containing isopropyl myristate 50%, sold under the brand name Resultz, a hair rinse that kills by dissolving the waxy exoskeleton of lice.
 It is suitable for children over the age of four.
-Canadians can also access a non-insecticidal product containing silicone oil dimethicone (Nyda), which is OK for children over the age of two.
+Canadians can also access a non-insecticidal product containing silicone oil dimethicone (Nyda), which is okay for children over the age of two.

 Whatever treatment you decide on, Yan notes that carefully communicated instructions on the proper use of products are important.
-He also noted that since many products don’t kill lice eggs, a second application at the proper interval according to the manufacturer’s guidelines may be needed, and manual removal of eggs after treatment could be useful—and ease the social stigma of being the kid with lice.
+He also says that since many products don’t kill lice eggs, a second application at the proper interval according to the manufacturer’s guidelines may be needed.
+And don't forget to use the enclosed comb to remove eggs after treatment.

 Which head lice treatments should parents avoid?